millerman86/vschool-assignments/module-5/thing-finder/README.md

 const filteredItems = inventoryItems.filter(___ => {
     ______ item.type === req.query.type
 })

+* I can use a filter to find text inside of the content string

 If this is challenging to you, you may want to consider redoing the array iterator methods .map(), .find(), .filter(), .some(), .every(), and any others.

 These methods have a lot in common.
 If you're getting better at one, you're getting better at them all.